segmentio/segment-docs/src/connections/delivery-overview.md

 To open the discard table, click on one of the discard steps.
 If you click on a row in the discard table, you can see the breakdown table for the discarded events.

 The discard table displays the following details:
 - **Discard reason**: Any relevant error code, message, or description associated with the event's failure.
-When possible, Delivery Overview will link to any troubleshooting information you can use to get your events up and running again.
+When possible, Delivery Overview links to any troubleshooting information you can use to get your events up and running again.
 Clicking on a discard reason brings you to the [breakdown table](#breakdown-table,) where you can see more detail about discarded events.
+For more troubleshooting information associated with Discard Reasons, see the [Troubleshooting](#troubleshooting) documentation.
 - **Details & Samples**: View up to ten samples over the selected time range.
 Examine the error message and reason for the error or discard and inspect the payloads involved with the attempted transaction (*not available for inspection at all steps*)
 - **Event count**: How many of each event were discarded in this pipeline step
 - **% Change**: Insight into how the event counts differ from the last comparable time range as a percentage<sup>1</sup>